Km-Warda/Course-Documentations/Documentations/AWS SAA - Amazon Web Services Solution Architect Associate.md

 ## VPC Endpoints
 Used for making applications/instances on private subnets connect to AWS services "as S3 Buckets" without a public end point "no internet access".
 *ie:* Traffic going from the private subnet to the service does not go through the internet.
-- They are virtual devices, that are redundant, scalable, & highly available.
+- They are vir``tual devices, that are redundant, scalable, & highly available.
 - They allow VPC workloads to connect to supported AWS services without leaving the AWS network, thus no need of NAT instances or gateways.
 - It has two types : **Gateway or Interface Endpoints***. "usage of each is according to the service."
 *Note:* Only S3 & DynamoDB uses Gateways Endpoints, while services inside the VPC use Interface Endpoints.